DigitalPublishingToolkit/The-Eternal-Network/md/06PradoWordsWorlds.md

-Most importantly, all of these persons were already, through their practices – as activists, artists, curators, singers, cooks, storytellers, curators, cultural workers, writers, poets, filmmakers, educators, and care workers, among others – conducting their own versions of what I had come to call ‘The Councils of the Pluriversal’.
+Most importantly, all of these persons were already, through their practices – as activists, artists, curators, singers, cooks, storytellers, cultural workers, writers, poets, filmmakers, educators, and care workers, among others – conducting their own versions of what I had come to call ‘The Councils of the Pluriversal’.
 Amongst all of the experiences I had while developing this research,